0422 428 584

 Click-Through RateNormalCan see a reduction of over 90%.

-• Website Visitors: A sharp decline in traffic coming from organic search.
+• Website visitors: a sharp decline in organic search traffic

-• Direction Requests: A big drop in navigation requests through Google Maps.
+• Direction requests: a drop in navigation requests through Google Maps

-“The first page of search results captures about 92% of all search traffic, making it crucial for businesses to maintain high rankings”.
+“The first page of search results captures the overwhelming majority of search traffic, making it crucial for businesses to maintain top rankings.”

 This is especially true in competitive local markets.
-Businesses with clean SEO practices are always quick to take advantage of the opportunity when a competitor disappears from the results.
+Businesses with clean SEO practices move fast to take advantage when a competitor drops out of the results.

 Once you understand the effects of a local search penalty, it’s time to act.
 A clear recovery plan is the only way to regain lost rankings, rebuild trust, and stay competitive.